Plantagenet Way

 This 23-stop itinerary is described in the guide published by the Association bretonne des Amis de Saint-Jacques (€18 + postage) (122 p., 2020 edition), printed individually by Lulu.com. to order it

-For more information on this route, the Association bretonne des Amis de Saint-Jacques website
+For more information on this route, consult the website of the Compostelle Bretagne association: https://compostelle-bretagne.fr/